ManhTrinhNguyen/Kubernetes/Deploying-Image-From-Private-Repo/README.md

     http://localhost:3000

-## Build and Push a docker image to ECRfrom the application
+## Build and Push a docker image to ECR from the application

 - Before login I need to configure as a admin user that has permission to execute this command `aws configure`